 Holidays On the Road

-Traveling and being in a non-child-proofed environment presents several risks.
 Travel with outlet plug covers and safety gates (or borrow them) to avoid unknown risks.

 Everything from flus to colds are swirling about in travel environments (think packed airplanes).
 Darrell Spurlock, Jr., PhD, R.N., NEA-BC, ANEF, director of Widener University’s Leadership Center for Nursing Education Research and a former registered nurse in the emergency department shares, “There are two interesting things that happen around holidays: lots of people are in close contact and many viral illnesses, like flu and gastrointestinal (GI) viruses, which are most active in the colder months.”

 Weinberg, who has worked in urban, suburban, and rural areas, says he sees a “Mild increase in emergency department visits over the Christmas vacation holiday period until return to school in early January.”
-What parents should take into considering when on the road, “Holiday hazards include traveling to new places with populations of new viruses and other communicable diseases that take the children out of their usual zone of immunological protections and leads to an increased incidence of infections.
+What parents should take into consideration when on the road, “Holiday hazards include traveling to new places with populations of new viruses and other communicable diseases that take the children out of their usual zone of immunological protections and leads to an increased incidence of infections.
 Travel can also lead to more foodborne illness.”

 It is worth remembering: hand washing is the number one weapon against this holiday risk.
 And, have an emergency plan in place in the case of any allergic reactions.